AlexandreLarget/data_scientist_projects/4 Segmentation clientele - unsupervised clustering/README.md

 <img src="https://github.com/AlexandreLarget/data_scientist_projects/blob/master/4%20Segmentation%20clientele%20-%20unsupervised%20clustering/Images/tsne_kmean_sihouette7.png?raw=true" width="30%" height="30%">
 </p>
 </div>
-The homogeneity of the groups and the value of the coefficient `0.4<x<0.5` confirm the relevance of the clustering.
+The homogeneity of the groups and the value of the coefficient 0.3 &lt; x &lt; 0.4 confirm the relevance of the clustering.

+## Stability test using adjusted random score